 Students will learn about the communication process and the types of oral communication, concentrating on public speaking.
 Students will research, compose, and deliver informative, process, and persuasive speeches.
 Listening to and evaluating others' speeches will also be stressed.
+Speech is a suggested course for those planning on attending college since it will prepare students for the presentations that are required for most majors.
 This course is for elective credit only.